 Tips for acquiring new recurring donors:

 Promote your project on your organization's website or blog using GlobalGiving's widget.
-A widget is a tool that enables you to perform a function, which in this case is to share your GlobalGiving page on your social media accounts and website!
-Just copy and paste the code provided on your project page under the Share tab into your website coding.
+A widget is a tool that enables you to perform a function, which in this case is to share your GlobalGiving page on your nonprofit’s website!
+Just copy and paste the code provided on your project page under the Share tab into your website’s code.
 One click takes donors directly to your project page so they can donate immediately.

 GlobalGiving makes it possible for you to accept text-to-give donations for each of your projects from US donors!
 Every project on GlobalGiving has its own specific mobile giving keyword to accept $10 donations.
 Read more about this great fundraising tool on our blog!